About the IELTS Listening test

 - You only hear the audio once.

-- A variety of voices and native-speaker accents is use.
+- A variety of voices and native-speaker accents are used.

 - You will hear conversations and monologues, with topics ranging from the everyday social to the academic.